Performance Driving Experience

 All of us have done the burn-out at a red light, or taken that curve at more than the “suggested speed,” imagining ourselves as racers while never leaving our street cars.
 With Performance Driving Experience (PDX) events, you don’t have to dream anymore!

-So You Think You Want To Be A Racer
+So You Want To Drive On Track?

 Run at different track locations throughout the country, the PDX provides an instructional environment for drivers who simply want to improve their driving skills and increase their enjoyment of driving their street vehicle.
 True to the “run what ya brung” adage, all it takes to be a part is your street car, a valid license and a helmet.